Dejan Kravić

-Dejan Kravić (Дејан Кравић; born September 9, 1990) is a Serbian-Canadian professional basketball player for Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+Dejan Kravić (Дејан Кравић; born September 9, 1990) is a Serbian-Canadian professional basketball player for Estudiantes of the Spanish Liga ACB.

 College career

 Kravic started his college career with York University.
 In his sophomore season, Kravic averaged 15.6 points and 9.6 rebounds.
 In the 2011–12 season, he was redshirted.
 In the 2012–13 season, he played his first games for the Texas Tech Red Raiders.
 He was named to the First Team Academic All-Big 12.

 Professional career

 2014–15 season

 On July 21, 2014, he signed his first professional contract with Rethymno Aegean in Greece.

 2015–16 season

 On August 25, 2015, his arrival to SPM Shoeters Den Bosch of the Netherlands was announced.
 Kravić averaged 14.4 points and 9.4 rebounds per game in the DBL regular season.
 In the playoffs, he averaged 12.4 points and 6.5 rebounds in 8 games.